zh-Wang-Med/Astra/README.md

 ## 📰 News

-- **2026-08-03** — 🎉 The weight of Astra is available in https://huggingface.co/zzzwzh/Astra_CTRG, and we give a infer demo.
+- **2026-08-03** — 🎉 The weight of Astra is available in https://huggingface.co/zzzwzh/Astra_CTRG, and we give a infer demo infer_one_ct.py.
 - **2026-07-28** — 🎉 The source code for Astra is now publicly available!

 ## 📖 Overview